 Media registration in advance is strongly recommended.
 This enables us to deal with any queries or problems in advance.

-Online registration will close on Monday 28 September, 2020 at 13:00 CET.
-Onsite registration will be possible.
+Online registration will close on Monday 28 September, 2020 at 13:00 CEST. to ensure access to the press conferences.

 If journalists have any questions about the media programme, please contact: Emma Mason or Kerry Noble, EBCC media consultants, at: email@example.com.

-PLEASE NOTE: Representatives of public relations companies, advertising agencies, marketing companies, pharmaceutical companies, financial analysts and their publications are not permitted to register as journalists or to work in the press room, but they are welcome to register as regular participants at the Conference.
-PR representatives from other organisations, whether commercial or non-commercial, are not permitted to register to work in the press office.
+PLEASE NOTE: Representatives of public relations companies, advertising agencies, marketing companies, pharmaceutical companies, financial analysts and their publications are not permitted to register as journalists, but they are welcome to register as regular participants at the Conference.

 Please respect embargo times and dates on news stories.

-The majority of the Conference abstracts will go online on the Conference website at 12:00 GMT (Noon) on 16 September 2020 and can be reported from that time onwards.
-Late breaking abstracts and any other abstracts that will form part of the official media programme will not be published until 07.00 hrs GMT on the day they are to be presented to the Conference and will be embargoed to that day.
+The majority of the Conference abstracts will go online on the Conference website at 12:00 CEST on 18 September 2020 and can be reported from that time onwards.
+Late breaking abstracts and any other abstracts that will form part of the official media programme will not be published until 07.00 hrs CEST on the day they are to be presented to the Conference and will be embargoed to that day.
 Embargo dates and times are given on the press releases.
 When asking for outside comment on releases before the embargo has lifted, journalists are requested to ensure that those consulted understand and accept the embargo conditions.

 Official media materials will be made available to registered journalists only.